Where Each of Illinois' 11 Regions Stand on Coronavirus Metrics, Restrictions

 This region, which has already had to go through restrictions on one occasion this year, will soon see those mitigation rules put into place again, as indoor dining and bar service will be suspended on Friday.

-The region’s positivity rate is at 8.6% as of Oct.
-7, marking the third straight day it has been over the 8% threshold.
-The region is also seeing a steady increase in hospital admissions, with 29% surge availability as of Oct.
-20 and a 25% availability of ICU beds.
+The region’s positivity rate is at 9.1% as of Oct.
+19, marking the fifth straight day it has been over the 8% threshold and 17th day of increases.

-If either of those numbers were to drop below 20%, it would also trigger additional mitigations.

 Region 8 (Kane, DuPage Counties)

-Hospitalizations are not quite cause for concern in that region, but the positivity rate has been on the rise over the last 10 days, meaning that indoor restaurant and bar service will be suspended this week.
+The positivity rate has been on the rise over the last 18 days and hospital admissions increasing for 11 days.
+Indoor restaurant and bar service will be suspended this week.

 These are the four regions that are nearing mitigation thresholds: